 I need a calendar quick before my trip falls apart.

-Chatterbox falls and Princes Louisa Inlet is located
+Chatterbox falls and Princess Louisa Inlet is located

 Read about the trip here >Malibu Rapids and Chatterbox Falls intinerary